-If a lemma occurs twice or more in the same line of the text, each occurrence will automatically be identified by a raised (i.e. superscript) number: e.g. 27 cum2 - glorificauerunt] Rom.
+- [60.1] Type each reference without a final period (or full stop).
+When working with MS Word and providing a separate file for this apparatus, type each reference on a separate line without any indentation. - [60.2] If a lemma occurs twice or more in the same line of the text, identify each occurrence by a raised (i.e. superscript) number: e.g. 27 cum glorificauerunt] Rom.
 1, 21